iKenndac/new-blog/content/posts/2024-02-09-swift-on-windows-with-swifttoclr.md

 However, dear reader, I'll let you in on a little secret if you promise not to tell anyone.
 Lean closer.
 Ready?

 …I hate C++.

 Don't tell anyone, OK?

-My dislike of C++ is, if I'm honest, mostly irrational.
-I've seen one horrendous [C++ template](https://en.cppreference.com/w/cpp/language/templates) too many.
+My dislike of C++ is, if I'm honest, mostly irrational — I've just seen one horrendous [C++ template](https://en.cppreference.com/w/cpp/language/templates) too many.
 But, we could just… not do that in our own code, y'know?

 On the more rational side, though, we *are* a small company and our expertise *is* largely in Swift simply as a consequence of only having Mac and iOS apps at the moment.
 We've already dabbled in Swift on other platforms, too — [Photo Scout](https://photo-scout.app/)'s backend is written in Swift/[Vapor](https://vapor.codes) running on Linux servers, and it's been a great success.
 Since most of CascableCore's work is platform-agnostic, once the initial work is done we can (in theory) use our existing Swift expertise to maintain and improve CascableCore with only a relatively small additional cross-platform maintenance overhead.